birojnayak/WebFormParser/README.md

 WebFormParser
 Parse all asp controls and user controls across all aspx, ascx, master pages and list them in the order of use.
+It also search the respective code behind file for events which are directly registered in codebehind and list them too.
-For each controls, all attributes(across all pages for same controls) are listed.
+For each controls, all attributes(across all pages for same controls) are listed along with server side events.
 The output is presented in 2 format, json format(saved to running directory) and normal console output.

 **Console OutPut**